Sunnyside is proud to carry a great selection of McKenzie and Bow Seed.

-McKenzie seeds are Canada’s premier supplier of packaged seeds and have been serving Canadian gardeners since 1896.
-In the rows of seeds you will find organic, Heirloom, Heritage, Herb Collections, Asian vegetables, Gusto Italia, Heritage bulk packs, seed tape, wild flowers, ornamental grasses, perennials, annuals and many assorted fruit and vegetables.
-There are also McFayden Select and McKenzie Collections.
+McKenzie is Canada’s premier supplier of packaged seeds and have been serving Canadian gardeners since 1896.
+In the rows of seeds, you will find Pike Seeds, Organic, Heirloom, Heritage, Herb Collections, Asian vegetables, Gusto Italia and Heritage bulk packs.
+An excellent selection to meet all your needs.

 Information found on a seed packet

 The seed packet contains all the necessary information for you to choose the best plant for the purpose and space.